signify-nz/silverstripe-iplogger/docs/en/configuration.md

 # Developer documentation
 ## Overview
 Provides a basic mechanism by which user interactions can be logged and limited if desired.
-This module works on the idea of a named **event** that is logged and an optional set of **rules** restrcting the number of events within a time period.
+This module works on the idea of a named **event** that is logged and an optional set of **rules** restricting the number of events within a time period.
 Events and rules are not automatically checked or limited, instead the developer is expected to implement this behaviour using the functionality provided.

 ## Basic usage